 1. Start with fresh cold water.
 Bring to a boil in your kettle of stove top.

 2. Grind your coffee on the drip setting, or medium/fine.
-Start with 2 tablespoons for each 6-8 oz. of water.
+If you don’t have a scale, start with 2 tablespoons for each 6 oz. of water.

-3. Put the ground coffee in the filter and pour a small amount of water over the grounds to full saturate them.
+4. Put the ground coffee in the filter, level and make a small divot in the middle with your spoon.
+Pour a small amount of hot water over the grounds to full saturate them.

 5. Once your mug is full, remove the filter holder and let it finish draining in the sink.